 All first year students in Biochemistry will start in the BA degree program.
 Students who desire to can switch to BS degree after completing one semester of organic chemistry (CHEM:2230 or CHEM:2210).All biochemistry majors take Calculus I and II, Foundations of Biology and Diversity of Form and Function in Biology, Principles of Chemistry I and II, Organic Chemistry I and II, Organic Chemistry Lab, Physics I and II, Biochemistry and Molecular Biology I and II, and Experimental Biochemistry.

 BA degree candidates also take one semester of Physical or Biophysical Chemistry, and six semester hours of advanced science electives.

-BS degree candidates take two semesters of Physical or Biophysical Chemistry, Technical Communication, nine semester hours of advanced science electives, and six semester hours of undergraduate research.Undergraduate courses taught in the Department of Biochemistry include:
+BS degree candidates take two semesters of Physical or Biophysical Chemistry, Development of Senior Research Project, nine semester hours of advanced science electives, and six semester hours of undergraduate research.Undergraduate courses taught in the Department of Biochemistry include:

 Copyright © 2015 The University of Iowa.
 All Rights Reserved.